-Generative Engine Optimization (GEO) is the practice of optimizing your content so that AI models — ChatGPT, Gemini, Perplexity — cite and recommend your brand in their generated answers.
+Generative Engine Optimization (GEO) is the practice of optimizing your content so that AI models — ChatGPT, Gemini, Claude, Perplexity — cite and recommend your brand in their generated answers.
 Unlike traditional SEO which targets search engine rankings and blue links, GEO targets AI-generated responses where models summarize, recommend, and cite sources to answer user queries directly.

-GEO (Generative Engine Optimization) is the practice of optimizing your content so that AI models — ChatGPT, Gemini, Perplexity — cite and recommend your brand in their answers.
+GEO (Generative Engine Optimization) is the practice of optimizing your content so that AI models — ChatGPT, Gemini, Claude, Perplexity — cite and recommend your brand in their answers.
 It is to AI search what SEO is to Google.

 | Dimension | SEO | GEO |